 Moldova, officially the Republic of Moldova (Romania: Republica Moldova), is sandwiched in between Romania and Ukraine, suffering from a pretty bad identity crisis and being officially named the poorest country in Europe... yeah, suffice to say, the Republic of Moldova has it a bit rough.
 First of all, to get a bit of etymology confusion out of the way: "Moldova" is the generic Romanian term for the historical region that was formerly occupied by the Principality of Moldova between 1346-1859.
 For the sake of avoiding confusion, English material differentiates between the historical region, which is referred to by the anglicized "Moldavia", and the ''modern region of Romania and country', which are referred to as "Moldova".
 It can get a bit confusing, sort of like Macedonia the Greek area or the country.
-Also, the Moldovan and Romanian people have VERY strong (opposing) opinions about whether Moldovan is a language itself, or a dialect of Romanian.
+Also, many of the Moldovan and Romanian people have historically held VERY strong (opposing) opinions about whether Moldovan is a language itself, or a dialect of Romanian.
+The truth behind this is somewhat more involved: The two languages have the same literary standard, although Moldovan was written in the Cryllic alphabet instead of the Romanian alphabet.
+(Which is a variant on the Latin alphabet.)
+Further, Moldova's 1991 Declaration of Independence declared Romanian the official language, while the 1994 Constitution declared Moldovan the national language.
+A 2013 Constitutional Court ruling ruled that the Declaration of Independence takes precedence, and that the official language was Romanian.
+For what it's worth, most linguists consider Moldovan and Romanian to be the same language, with Moldovan being a political glottonym more than anything else.

 The blue, yellow and red reflects Moldova's past cultural ties with Romania.
 At the center is the national coat-of-arms, showing an eagle holding a cross on its beak and an olive branch and a scepter on its claws; the shield borrows elements from that of Moldavia — the head of an aurochs (an extinct species of cattle that once roamed the land), an eight-pointed star, a five-petaled rose, and a crescent moon — while using the Moldovan colors.